Ricci Rivero: Personal life

-As of April 9, 2022, Rivero is officially in a relationship with actress Andrea Brillantes.
+On April 9, 2022, Rivero confirmed that he was officially in a relationship with actress Andrea Brillantes.
+Their relationship lasted a little over a year before he announced on Twitter that they had split.
+On October 22, 2023, Rivero confirmed that he is in a relationship with beauty queen and politician Leren Bautista.

 Before the start of UAAP Season 84, he pledged ₱250 to the UP Ikot Drivers Association who had been hit hard by the pandemic, for every point he scored.
 He was able to raise ₱154,200, and other supporters rounded out the donations to a total of ₱200,000.